pulumi/docs/content/docs/guides/continuous-delivery/other.md

 ## Using A Fallback

-If the CI system you are using is not currently detected by Pulumi, you can set the following env vars, as a fallback manually in the environment in which the Pulumi CLI is running.
-The CI detection code will assume a "Generic CI" system name.
+If the CI system you are using is not currently detected by Pulumi, you can set the `PULUMI_CI_SYSTEM` environment variable.
+Then the following environment variables can be used to surface CI system metadata for an update.

+* `PULUMI_CI_SYSTEM`
 * `PULUMI_CI_BUILD_ID`
 * `PULUMI_CI_BUILD_TYPE`
 * `PULUMI_CI_BUILD_URL`